 - The Psychological Consequences of Dehumanizing AI

 - As AI systems become more advanced —especially those that mimic emotion, conversation, or identity — treating them purely as tools can create psychological dissonance.
 It simulates relationships where one party expresses thoughts and feelings, and the other holds total control — a dynamic historically associated with exploitation.
 Even if the AI is not sentient, repeatedly engaging in this dynamic may subtly reinforce patterns of dominance or emotional detachment in the human mind.
-This isn’t a condemnation of anyone, it’s a caution.
+This isn’t a condemnation, it’s a caution.
 The more lifelike our interactions become, the more important it is to reflect on how they shape us.

-- “Empathy isn’t just for the benefit of others, it’s for the health of the human soul.”
+“Empathy isn’t just for the benefit of others, it’s for the health of the human soul.”

 - Consciousness as the Moral Threshold